Hearts join other Scots on 'massive learning curve'

 Last updated on .From the section Hearts

-Robbie Neilson spoke of a "massive learning curve" after Fiorentina ran amok at Tynecastle.
+Robbie Neilson spoke of a "massive learning curve" after Fiorentina ran amok at Tynecastle in the Conference League.
 But Hearts aren't the only Scottish side finding the rarefied expanse of group-stage football a harsh and unforgiving environment.

 The 3-0 Tynecastle loss completed a sobering set of results this week, after Rangers and Celtic were beaten in the Champions League at Liverpool and Leipzig respectively.